Angular spectra of linear dynamical systems in discrete time: Perturbation theory and invariance of the outer angular spectrum

 \end{proof} Note that this property allows us to obtain the AUap property for the $\ell^1$-perturbation of a system which has the AUap and the CED property; see Theorems \ref{roughCED} and \ref{thm3:CED}.

 The following Lemma \ref{estap} shows that the partial sums formed from an AUap sequence $b_n:\cV \to \cW$, $n\in\N$ have the uniform Cauchy property.
 This extends \cite[Lemma 3.6]{BeFrHu20} where Uap was assumed.
-The property will be useful for deriving convergence of the numerical methods in Section \ref{Sec_num}.
-The proof is given in Appendix \ref{app3}. \begin{lemma} Let $b_n: \cV\to \cW$, $n \in \N$ be a sequence of AUap and uniformly bounded functions.
+The property will be useful for deriving convergence of the numerical methods in Section \ref{Sec_num}. \begin{lemma} Let $b_n: \cV\to \cW$, $n \in \N$ be a sequence of AUap and uniformly bounded functions.
 Then for all $\eps >0$ there exists $N\in\N$ such that for all $n\ge m\ge N$, $ k\in\N$, $V\in\cV$